What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 How are medical negligence cases funded?

-Most medical malpractice attorneys, us included, want every victim of malpractice to have the opportunity to pursue compensation.
+Most medical malpractice attorneys, including us, want every victim of malpractice to have the opportunity to pursue compensation.
 This is why we work on a contingency fee basis, meaning there are no upfront costs, and if we lose your case, you do not owe us a penny.

 We simply take a flat percentage from any settlement that we negotiate for you or from the damages awarded in court.